 permanent access to the Black Sea, and the threatening the Black

-Sea coastline with US submarines and surface ships carrying
+Sea coastline with US submarines and surface ships.
+Which carry

 tomahawk cruise missiles tipped with tactical nuclear